AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/filter-schema.md

 }
 ```

-With the following Filter Schema config,
+With the following Filter Schema config:

 ```json
 {